sankalp139/Particle41-challenge/README.md

 1. To pull the docker image run: docker pull sankalp139/simple-time-service:latest

-2.	once the image is pulled you can run ‘docker image ls’ to verify
+2.	once the image is pulled successfully you can run ‘docker image ls’ to verify

 3. To run the docker image locally: docker run -p 5000:5000 simple-time-service:latest